pyrou/morpheus/README.md

 # Morpheus

 Morpheus is a library to encrypt and decrypt data in colors of a picture.
-Process also known as steganography
+Process also known as steganography.

+The library works regardless with image Magick or GD library.

 ### Installing via Composer